stefanhans/distributed-contexting/why/PITCHME.md

 ---

-## Between paradigms and reality
+## The concentration of distributed systems

- or the concentration of distributed systems
+ or between paradigms and reality
 - cloud, edge, and peer-to-peer computing |
 - ai, data, and its economy of scale |
 - blockchain, common good, and money |